 Many companies have employees who are field-based and work within a specific, well-defined geographical radius; in these situations, geofencing can be highly useful for blocking rogue access to stolen or lost devices.
 This works well to support business continuity measures by mitigating the potential for these mobile devices to become the point of failure for information loss.

 Make Use Of BYOD

 With 67% of employees using their personal devices at work, a strong Bring Your Own Device (BYOD) policy is critical to maintaining security.
 Mobile Device Management helps enforce these policies by allowing employees to use their own devices, while ensuring that any potential security gaps are covered.

-A lot of businesses avoid the use of any devices that are not directly owned by the company; but many others have made the decision to explore the benefits of BYOD which include potential for cost saving and increased productivity.
+A lot of businesses avoid the use of any devices that are not directly owned by the company.
+However, many others have made the decision to explore the benefits of BYOD which include the potential for cost-saving and increased productivity.
 However, the volume of company data stored outside of the traditional security perimeter has increased alongside the power of mobile devices.
-And with the introduction of legal frameworks that set specified guidelines for collecting and processing individual’s personal information (like GDPR), as well as ever-evolving security threats, it is more important than ever to maintain solid device security.
+And with the introduction of legal frameworks that set specified guidelines for collecting and processing individuals’ personal information (like GDPR), as well as ever-evolving security threats, it is more important than ever to maintain solid device security.

 In a report by Infoblox, a shocking 80% of IT professionals said they discovered unreported IoT devices connected to their network, with 29% of these uncovering more than 20 devices in total.
 Organizations should be aware that a dedicated policy, with effective security protocols and management capabilities in place, is a vital security measure for anyone looking to implement BYOD.